Mental Health Awareness Week: ten steps to freedom from depression and anxiety

 Instead, be soul-led by understanding your desires, noticing them instead of being a slave to them, become aspirational, learn how to be of service to others, become honest, authentic straightforward, kind, transparent, congruent, genuine, harmonious, open-minded, warm, compassionate, loving, generous, thoughtful, inclusive, supportive, encouraging and giving to others.

 You will move away from depression and anxiety and experience feelings of bliss, contentment, peace, tranquillity and harmony.

 In time, practice thinking and feeling compassionate towards those who are also stuck in a cycle of negativity, never forget how you once thought and felt the same way.
-This doesn’t mean choosing to spend the majority of your time amongst individuals who are negative, pessimistic and spiritually immature.
+This doesn’t mean choosing to spend the majority of your time amongst individuals who are negative, pessimistic, boastful, self-serving, impatient, intolerant and spiritually immature in other ways.
 It simply means feeling compassion for those who have not yet found their way in the world.

 “I don't think of all the misery but of the beauty that still remains” Anne Frank

 If you feel daunted at the journey ahead and not sure where to start, find a therapist who can support you on your journey towards developing a strong sense of self.
 Find someone with whom you can interact in a real way.
 A therapist who has undertaken their own journey to the self.
 If you are struggling with addictions, then a 12-step programme is ideal to engage in alongside therapy.
 However, regardless of intervention, whether CBT, existential, person-centred, psychodynamic or analytic or any other kind of psychotherapy, counselling or behavioural therapy, research has proven that it is your motivation to change and the relationship with your therapist that is key to healing.